RinDataz/STC-Virtual-Work-Experience/README.md

 # STC TV Customer Experience Enhancement

-This repository contains code and documentation for a project aimed at enhancing the customer experience on stc TV through data analysis, predictive modeling, and recommendation systems.
+This repository contains code and documentation for a project aimed at enhancing the customer experience on stc TV through data analysis, predictive modeling, and recommendation systems, as part of STC's virtual work experince offered through Misk.

 ## Project Overview